Modern Lhasa Tibetan grammar: Transitive and intransitive verbs

 Both the volitional and non-volitional classes contain transitive as well as intransitive verbs.
 The forms of transitive and intransitive verbs remain the same if the two verbs share the same root.
 The difference between transitive and intransitive is only evident in the way each verb is used: if the verb takes an object then it is transitive, if it does not then it is intransitive.
-This distinction determines which case the nouns will take.
+This distinction determines which case the nouns will take: monovalent verbs are intransitive, and their single argument takes the absolutive case; divalent verbs are transitive, with the agent in the ergative case and the patient in the absolutive case.
+This is the basis for the classification of the Tibetan language as having ergative–absolutive alignment, although the ergative case can also have rhetorical uses.

 Verb inflection

 Verbs in modern spoken Tibetan have between one and three stems.
 These are the present-future stem, the past stem and the imperative stem.
 Many verbs, however, only have one stem when spoken, remaining distinct only in writing, meaning that inflection is based mainly on the use of verbal auxiliaries.
 The verb is inflected by means of attaching suffixes to the verb stem in a similar way to nouns and pronouns.